Yunuuuu/eheat/README.md

   number.

 - `.x`/`.y`: indicating the x-axis (or y-axis) coordinates.
-Don’t use `ggplot2::coord_flip` to flip coordinates as it may disrupt internal operations.
+Don’t use `ggplot2::coord_flip` to flip coordinates as it can disrupt internal design.

 - `.index`: denoting the row index of the original matrix, where rows are uniformly considered as observations and columns as variables.